 Go clean out a drawer Share on Facebook Share on Twitter Email Newsletter Posted by: pam kueber • August 10, 2011 Update: If you’re reading this, the a.m. changes to the blog have come through and it’s onward and upward.
 However, due to the technowork, no daily dose today.
 Go clean out a drawer instead — it will feel GOOD!
 Related stories No related posts.
 Ad Comments 16 Get our retrolicious free newsletter.
 Comments James Owens says August 10, 2011 at 10:08 pm What, wait?
 You can do this to me.
 I guess I’ll try to find some old posts I havnt read yet.
 Reply Shyanna says August 11, 2011 at 7:26 am Are you trying to kill me?????lol Hope it won’t be for long but understand how this crazy computer stuff works.
 Hope everyone has a great day!!
 Reply MCM is Grand says August 11, 2011 at 9:03 am What?
 No early morning fix?
 This is worse than no coffee…. 🙂 Reply Jason says August 11, 2011 at 9:19 am WAAAAAHHHHHHH!!!!!!!
 Reply Marion Powell says August 11, 2011 at 11:11 am You’ve become the first site I go to in the morning.
 That’s not to say my morning starts very early as you can see by the time of this post.
 Thanks for all your hard work on your site.
 I realli do enjoy it!
 Reply pam kueber says August 11, 2011 at 11:18 am Thank you, Marion!!! xoxo Reply Gracie Manasco says August 11, 2011 at 12:46 pm Pam, have you searched “vintage nutone” on ebay today?
 Some cool stuff for your carousel!
 Reply pam kueber says August 11, 2011 at 12:50 pm ohhh, i heard…. need to do a carousel for sure!
 Reply Ann-Marie Meyers says August 11, 2011 at 1:02 pm Actually, I have lots of drawers to clean.
 My Conant Ball dressers and desk that I bought for peanuts on a local auction were delivered, and I have to get the cigarette smell out of them.
 Lots of fresh air, baking soda and Howard products!
 Reply pam kueber says August 11, 2011 at 7:36 pm Another tip someone told me about once was cedar chips — like the kind used in hamster cages.
 I don’t know if it really works… I need to see your Conant ball dressers and desk next time we have an Uploader, Ann-Marie!
 Reply Jody B. says August 11, 2011 at 7:29 pm Hi, Pam.
 I’ve been a reader for months now.
 I’ve grown to love your site and look forward to checking it out every morning with my cup of coffee.
 Thank you for having this site.
 I’ve been a lover of 50s items for a long, long, time.
 Because of your site, I’m in the process of redoing my kitchen.
 I found a place in North Judson, Indiana that has enought aqua boomerang laminate to do my kitchen.
 I hope your maintenance is completed soon.
 Keep up the great work you do for lovers of vintage things! 🙂 P.S.
 I love your kitchen!!!
 Reply pam kueber says August 11, 2011 at 7:35 pm Hi Jody, it’s so nice that you’ve come out of “lurker” status and made a comment.
 Keep ’em coming!!!
 You are so kind with your comments, thank you!
 Be sure to take lots of photos of your kitchen before and after — and send them to me when you are ready for prime time!
 Reply Trina says August 11, 2011 at 8:36 pm Well – I didn’t cleanout any drawers but it was a perfect day to wash the windows.
 I have been putting this off for a while now and tonight, as I look out of my clean windows, I know it was a day well spent.
 Living Life Simplified Trina Reply Guy H. says August 12, 2011 at 8:48 am “Go clean out a drawer instead” will now be my solution to everything!
 Reply pam kueber says August 12, 2011 at 11:38 am yup: always makes me feel better!
 Reply Jana (Berniecat) says August 12, 2011 at 8:09 pm ok, ok,….
 I thought I might go through withdrawal, but you made up for it with the great posts on hudees and the doorbells.
 I love your blog and the wonderful work that you do.
 I’m like Marion… you are the first site that greets me in the morning and you put a smile on my face.
 Thanks for all of the great work you do.
 P.S.
 I didn’t clean out a drawer, but does a closet count? 🙂 Reply Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Notify me of follow-up comments by email.
+Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Notify me of follow-up comments by email.
 Notify me of new posts by email.
-I love my Dishmaster: BE SAFE / RENOVATE SAFE!
+Lotsa basics on Amazon: BE SAFE / RENOVATE SAFE!
 Get informed and be aware about the environmental & safety hazards in old homes, materials and products. #1 RULE: Consult with your own properly licensed professionals.
 More info: See our Be Safe/Renovate page...
 EPA asbestos website ...
 EPA lead website ...
 U.S.F.A. – fire safety, etc.